 The realization that people were hungry for this info, combined with the lack of readily available guidance on key manufacturing issues, was my lightbulb moment.
-I saw that in decades past, big companies with big budgets and connections to factories were the ones dominated the manufacturing of new products.
+I saw that in decades past, big companies with big budgets and connections to factories were the ones dominating the manufacturing of new products.
 As such, the information distributed about the process of actually making something catered to these corporations.
 The materials were complex, corporate, and filled with details not relevant to newer, smaller makers.

 Thankfully, these newer, smaller makers are now creating a large movement!
 Today, anyone can go online and connect with suppliers all over the world.
 They can launch a crowdfunding campaign to pay for production costs and take advantage of easy and inexpensive tools like Shopify or Amazon to sell to millions.
 We're in the era of the maker", and not only is making a product becoming easier, but designing the lifestyle you want - thanks for the flexibility offered by a product-based business - is easier too.I'm so excited to help passionate entrepreneurs bring their product ideas to life, and create the life they want in the process!

 ORGS & PROJECTS